Get a free, no obligation personal loan quote with rates as low as 9.99%

 How many construction draws can I receive?

 Although it depends on the lender and their flexibility, you will usually only receive four draws.
-An appraiser will visit the home to see how it’s progressing before paying the draw.
-These visits may also come with an inspection fee depending on the lender.
+An appraiser will visit the home to see the progress before paying the draw.
+These visits may also come with an inspection fee.

 Who is eligible for a new construction loan?

-A lender will determine whether you are eligible for a new construction loan.
-Similar to when you apply for a mortgage, they will look at how much income you have, what your debt is like, and what your credit score is.
-These criteria will be a bit stricter than those for a mortgage because unfinished homes, which are covered by construction loans, are less valuable to a lender than finished homes are.
+Similar to when you apply for a standard mortgage, your lender will assess your income, debt, and credit score when you apply for a new construction mortgage.
+These criteria will be stricter than those for a standard mortgage because unfinished homes, covered by construction loans, are less valuable to a lender than finished homes.

 Matthew Taylor avatar on Loans Canada